-- -Apply to spinach in the 2 to 5-leaf stage - -Stinger will control common cocklebur, groundsel, jimsonweed, prickly lettuce, pineappleweed, common ragweed, and legumes. - -Some leaf curling may occur; as well as noticeably more upright leaf development, but does not affect yield or maturity - -Use 2.0 to 4.0 fl oz/A to control annual weeds less than 2 inches tall; increase the rate to 4.0 to 8.0 fl oz/A to control larger annual weeds. - -Spray additives are not needed or required by the label and are not recommended. - -Observe crop rotation restrictions or injury may occur from herbicide carryover. - -Rainfastness is 6 h.
-Maximum use rate is 0.5 pt/A per season.
+- -Stinger will control common cocklebur, groundsel, jimsonweed, prickly lettuce, pineappleweed, common ragweed, and legumes. - -Some leaf curling may occur; as well as noticeably more upright leaf development, but does not affect yield or maturity - -Use 2 4.0 fl oz/A to control annual weeds less than 2 inches tall; increase the rate to 4.0 to 8.0 fl oz/A to control larger annual weeds. - -Spray additives are not needed or required by the label and are not recommended. -Observe crop rotation restrictions or injury may occur from herbicide carryover. -Rainfastness is 6 h.
+Maximum use rate is 8 fl oz/A per season.

-5 Spin-Aid 1.3EC 3 to 6 pt/A phenmedip oham 0.5 to 1 lb o/A 21 12

-- -Labeled for processing spinach only. - -Apply to spinach at the 4-true leaf stage or larger; spinach plants less than 4 to 6 true leaf may be injured from Spin-Aid - -Do not apply if temperatures are over 75 F in order to reduce risk of crop injury. - -Do not spray if dew is present on leaves. - -For best results spray when weeds are at the 2 true leaf stage.
-The use of an 8002 flat fan nozzle or a comparable nozzle is suggested. - -Rainfastness is 6 h.
-Split applications of Spin-Aid is allowed, but total rate of Spin-Aid rate is 6 pt/A per season.
+3 Spill-Aid 1.5EC 3 to 6 pt/A рпениешриаш 0.5 to 1 10/A Z1 12 -Labeled for processing spinach only yApply to spinach at the 4-true leaf stage or larger; sp pinach plants less than 4 to 6 true lea f may be injure be injured from Spin-Aid -Do not apply if temperatures are over 75 F in order to reduce risk of crop injuryDo not spray if dew is present o n leavesFor best results sp oray when weeds are at the 2 true leaf stage.
+The use of a an 8002 flat fan nozzle or a o compara ble nozzle is suggestedRainfastness is 6 h.
+Split applications of Sp in-Aid is allowed, but total i rate of Spin-Aid rate is 6 pt/A A per sea ason.

-3. Posth 3.
-Postharvest Group Product Name (=Restricted Use) Product Rate Active Ingredient Active Ingredient Rate PHI (d) REI (h) 22 Gramoxone SL 2.0 Gramoxone SL 3.0 2.25 to 3 pt/A 1.5 to 2 pt/A paraquat 0.56 to 0.75 lb/A 24
+3. Posth narvest Group Product Name (=Restricted Use) Product Rate Active Ingredient Active Ingredient Rate PHI (d) REI (h) 22 Gramoxone SL 2.0 2.25 to 3 pt/A 1.5 to 2 pt/A paraquat 0.56 to 0.75 lb/A 24